morceglo/Neotropical-bats-climate-change-call-emission/README.md

-# Neotropical-bats-climate-change-call-emission

-## Project description

-### Data analysis for the paper (in review):
+## Title of project
-“Variation in echolocation call emission of Neotropical insect-eating bats in response to shifting ambient temperatures.”
-Journal of Experimental Biology.
+Variation in echolocation call emission of Neotropical insect-eating bats in response to shifting ambient temperatures

 ## Authors
-Paula Iturralde-Pólit, Marcelo Araya-Salas, Holger R. Goerlitz, and Gloriana Chaverri.
+Paula Iturralde-Pólit, Marcelo Araya-Salas, Holger R. Goerlitz, and Gloriana Chaverri

 ## General info
 In this study we tested vespertilionid bats' short-term adjustments of call parameters in response to an experimentally increased ambient temperature in a mountainous area of the Neotropics.